avanesyann/aspnet-learning/NZWalks/README.md

 ## JWT tokens

 JSON Web Token is a compact, self-contained token used to prove that a user is authenticated.
+After a user logs in, the server signs a token and sends it to the client, which sends it back with each request to authorize access without needing server-side session storage.

 In simple words: It's a digital ID card for the user.